 Exterior wall outlets can also be a huge source of air leaks that need to be addressed.
 Remove all of the outlet covers on the exterior walls, place a pre-cut foam gasket on the back side and replace the cover.
 This will give you a nice tight seal and stop the air from coming in and out.
-If there is a large open void around the receptacle, you can fill those in with expandable foam like Great Stuff.
+If there is a large open void around the receptacle, you can fill those in with expandable foam.

 If you find air leaks around the windows but notice it is coming in where the window moves up and down within the sash, you have the option of temporarily sealing that window shut for the season to stop that draft.
-DAP makes a great temporary caulk called Seal-n-Peal caulk which is removable and will seal that window closed for the season.
+Look for temporary caulk that’s removable and will seal that window closed for the season.
 Just make sure not to seal all windows shut in the event one needs to be used as an egress during an emergency.